 The focus of most organizations while developing an employee recognition system is generally on the policy, budget and the categories of rewards to be offered to the employees.
-One key aspect that employers need to take care of is the way in which the rewards will be presented to the employees.
 In an era, when digital socializing has become an important part of the life of almost every individual, simply presenting rewards and certificates to the employees might not be enough.
 In today’s world, understanding the significance of social recognition and integrating the same into their employee recognition systems is of utmost importance for organizations.

-· Being recognized as socially assures the employees that their peers value them enough to proudly highlight their contribution and their efforts on a public platform.
+2. Feel Valued: Being recognized socially assures the employees that their peers value them enough to proudly highlight their contribution and their efforts on a public platform.

-· Social recognition motivates other members of the workforce to higher levels of performance and gets recognized in a similar manner.
+4. Inspires Others: Social recognition motivates other members of the workforce to higher levels of performance and to get recognized in a similar manner.

 How to Integrate Social Recognition in Employee Recognition Systems?